cryptsetup Command: Tutorial & Examples

 Closing an encrypted volume

-When you're done using an encrypted volume, it's essential to properly close it to ensure the security of your data and release system resources.
+When you're done using an encrypted volume, it's essential to properly close it to ensure the security of your data.
 Follow these steps to close an encrypted volume:

 1. Unmount the file system if it is mounted on the volume using the umount command: